Realization of manifolds as leaves using graph colorings: Preliminaries

 \subsection{The spaces $\GG_*$ and $\widehat\GG_*$}

 As auxiliary objects, we will use connected (simple) graphs with finite vertex degrees, as well as their (vertex) colorings.
-For convenience, these graphs are identified with their vertex sets equipped with the natural $\N$-valued metric.
-This metric is defined as the minimum length of graph-theoretic paths (finite sequences of contiguous vertices) between any pair of points.
+For convenience, in this subsection, these graphs will be identified with their vertex sets equipped with the natural $\N$-valued metric on the vertex set.
+In other parts of the paper, the graphs will be distinguished from their vertex sets by adding a subscript to the notation, which refers to the definition of its edges.
+The natural metric of a connected graph is defined as the minimum length of graph-theoretic paths (finite sequences of contiguous vertices) between any pair of points.
 The existence of geodesic segments (minimizing graph-theoretic paths) between any two vertices is elementary.
 For such a graph $X$, the degree of a vertex $x$ is denoted by $\deg_Xx$ (or $\deg x$).
 The supremum of the vertex degrees is called the \emph{degree} of $X$, denoted by $\deg X\in\N\cup\{\infty\}$.
+The natural $\N$-valued metric of $X$ is denoted by $d_X$.

 Given a countable set $F$, any map $\phi:X\to F$ is called an (\emph{$F$-}) \emph{coloring} of $X$, and $(X,\phi)$ is called an (\emph{$F$-}) \emph{colored graph}.
 We will take $F=\Z^+$ or $F=\{1,\dots,c\}$ ($c\in\Z^+$).
 For a connected subgraph $Y\subset X$, we will use the notation $(Y,\phi)=(Y,\phi|_Y)$.
 Let $\widehat{\GG}_*=\widehat{\GG}_*(F)$ be the set\footnote{Each connected graph with finite vertex degrees is countable, and therefore it may be assumed that its underlying set is contained in \(\N\).
 With this assumption, $\widehat{\GG}_*$ is a well defined set.} of isomorphism classes $[X,x,\phi]$ of pointed connected $F$-colored graphs $(X,x,\phi)$ with finite vertex degrees.
 For $R\ge0$, let $\widehat\UU_R$ be the set of pairs $([X,x,\phi],[Y,y,\psi])\in(\widehat\GG_*)^2$ such that there is a pointed color-preserving graph isomorphism $(D_X(x,R),x,\phi)\to(D_Y(y,R),y,\psi)$.
 These sets form a base of entourages of a uniformity on $\widehat\GG_*$, which is metrizable because this base is countable since $\widehat\UU_R=\widehat\UU_{\lfloor R\rfloor}$.
 Moreover it is easy to see that this uniformity is complete.
 Equip $\widehat\GG_*$ with the corresponding underlying topology.
 The evaluation map $\ev:\widehat\GG_*\to F$, $\ev([X,x,\phi])=\phi(x)$, and the degree map $\deg:\widehat\GG_*\to\Z^+$, $\deg([X,x,\phi])=\deg_Xx$, are well defined and locally constant.
 The space $\widehat\GG_*$ is also separable; in fact, a countable dense subset of $\widehat\GG_*$ is defined by the finite pointed colored graphs because $F$ is countable.
 Therefore $\widehat\GG_*$ is a Polish space.